eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 > pengwin.exe run "cd~; ~/bin/startmenu firefox"

-4) Give a name
+4) Name your shortcut and select "Finish"

-5) Right-click, select "Properties"
+5) Right-click the created shortcut file, select "Properties"

-6) Remove the string in "Run in"
+6) Empty the string in "Run in"

-7) Run "Minimised"
+7) Run "Minimized"

+8) You can change icon or assign shortcuts on "Properties" panel.

+9) "Apply" the changes and double the file if your app is launched.

+10) If it is not lanuched, changed "startmenu" to "startmenu2" in step 3.